 Chicago: The Windy City has an impressive theater and comedy improv scene and an abundance of opportunities for actors looking to start their careers on the stage.
 Recently, film and TV opportunities have also skyrocketed, with many projects currently filming in Chicago.

 Miami: Miami is known for its thriving commercial industry, with a wealth of opportunities for actors looking to audition for commercials and music videos.
 For Spanish-speaking actors, Miami is the ideal place to book roles in telenovelas as the largest U.S. market for Spanish-language soap operas.

 Atlanta: With one of the fastest-growing film industries in the world, this Georgia city is peachy-keen for actors looking to grow their career without facing L.A.’s financial burden.

 The timeline for an actor’s success is nearly impossible to predict.
 Sure, you could be discovered by Steven Spielberg while waiting tables at Madeo, but you could also win the lottery.
 In the age of social media, it’s not impossible for success to happen overnight, but the vast majority of actors making a living off their art have dealt with a massive amount of rejection.
 A strong sense of self and patience will get you far.
 There are no small roles, only small actors.

-Many actors also find work as personal assistants, oftentimes for industry professionals.
+- Personal assisting: Many actors also find work as personal assistants, oftentimes for industry professionals.
 This line of work definitely requires you to leave your ego at the door, but it can be a great learning experience and sometimes even lead to other industry opportunities (though this should be a bonus, not the expectation).
-The Help Company is a trusted domestic agency and always has a high demand for personal assistant roles throughout the city.
+The Help Company is a trusted domestic agency that always has a high demand for personal assistant roles throughout the city.